dafiti-group/ring/README.md

 - Copy the file ring.war to webapps directory of Apache Tomcat.

+##### APPLIATION START

+- When application runs for the first time, Ring generate an admin user with username: ***ring.manager*** and passowrd: ***rmanager***.
+You can change it's password later
+- After your first login go to Configuration section to configure your e-mail service.
+It's required to create new users and reset users password.

 # User Manual
 this section explain the main funcionalities of Ring